uyuni-project/uyuni-rfc/accepted/00074-retracted-updates-support.md

 Not doing anything at all.

 - What is the impact of not doing this?
-The retracted patches would be exposed to the clients and applying them could lead to unwanted results (e.g. breaking systems).
+The retracted patches would be exposed to the clients and installing its packages them could lead to unwanted results (e.g. breaking systems).

 # Unresolved questions
 [unresolved]: #unresolved-questions

 - See the inline "Q:" parts.
+- How to "uninstall" a patch that used to be stable, but is retracted now?
+Is there some other way than `zypper in --oldpackage pkg-oldver`?
+- any screens/consequences for image building? (ask @cbbayburt)
 - What happens if patch=stable -> retracted -> stable? this path should be also supported
-- installing a retracted patch: should that be prevented? how this be prevented? should we allow it with filters? remote cmd?
-- What are we going to do with the existing installed broken patches that get retracted?
-- bootstrap repos?
-- what to do with existing patches?
-  - A: nothing: they will remain "final" until next `reposync`
-  - todo: what happens on `reposync`?

 # Resolved questions
 - Q: how does SUMA upgrade packages/install patches via salt? does it specify